sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 type SigEnv = Map Name (Arity, StrType)
 ```

-Any strictness signature is only valid when a certain number of arguments
+Any strictness signature is only valid when a certain number of incoming
-is reached.
-We store this *arity* (as in unary, binary, etc.) alongside
+arguments is reached.
+We store this *arity* (as in unary, binary, etc.)
-the strictness signature.
-Generally, assuming a higher arity can lead to
+alongside the strictness signature.
+Generally, assuming a higher arity can lead
-more precise strictness signatures, but applies to less call sites.
+to more precise strictness signatures, but applies to less call sites.
 GHC will only analyse each function once and assume an incoming strictness
 demand correspond to manifest arity of the function, e.g. the number of
 top-level lambdas in the RHS of the function's definition.